autumnchiu/Chatbot/README.md

 # chatbot
-A python chatbot for dementia patients
+A python retreival based chatbot for dementia patients!

+# Functionalities
+- Processes statements into possible responses using spaCy's natural language processing library
+- Uses intent matching with word vectors from nltk to generate best responses